 The synapsin family of proteins are neuron specific phospho-proteins comprised of synapsins I, II and III.
 Synapsins I and II are abundantly expressed pre-synaptic proteins that play key roles in synaptic plasticity and synaptogenesis (Feng et al., 2002; Nayak et al., 1996).
 Synapsin III is the most recent member of the synapsin family to be indentified and is primarily expressed in extra-synaptic sites such as cell bodies and growth cones (Ferreira A. et al., 2000).
 Synapsin III is expressed at much lower levels than synapsin I and II in the adult brain and is therefore thought to be involved in early neural development (Kao HT, et al., 1998).

-Fusion protein amino acids 76-417 (actin-binding and synaptic-vesicle binding domains) of human Synapsin-III (also known as Synapsin-3 and SYN3, accession number O14994) produced recombinantly in E. Coli
+Fusion protein amino acids 76-417 (actin-binding and synaptic-vesicle binding domains) of human Synapsin-III (accession number O14994) produced recombinantly in E. Coli

 Human, Mouse, Rat

 Aliquot and store at ≤ -20°C for long term storage.
 For short term storage, store at 2-8°C. For maximum recovery of product, centrifuge the vial prior to removing the cap.

 Produced by in vitro bioreactor culture of hybridoma line followed by Protein A affinity chromatography.
 Purified mAbs are >90% specific antibody.

 10 mM Tris, 50 mM Sodium Chloride, 0.065% Sodium Azide pH 7.125

 No cross-reactivity reported

 Each new lot of antibody is quality control tested by western blot on rat whole brain lysate and confirmed to stain the expected molecular weight band.

 These antibodies are to be used as research laboratory reagents and are not for use as diagnostic or therapeutic reagents in humans.